Why Am I Not Feeling Well?

 Possible underlying causes

-Symptoms such as muscle pain, joint stiffness, inflammation, and slow healing may be associated with underlying biochemical and immune-related imbalances, including:
+Symptoms such as muscle pain, joint stiffness, swelling, and slow recovery from physical activity may reflect underlying metabolic and immune-related imbalances.
+These may include:

 Suggested test categories